• Skip to primary navigation

 Ingredients for the cookie with egg yolk0

 Step 3.
-Shape the dough into a log or a ball, wrap it in foil and place it in the refrigerator for at least 30 minutes to an hour.
+Shape the dough into a log or a ball, wrap it in foil, and refrigerate it for at least 30 minutes to an hour.
 Remove the dough from the fridge and put it on a clean surface.

 Dough with walnuts and egg white in bowls0

-Step 4.
-Take small pieces of dough and shape them into 1 inch balls.
+Step 5.
+Beat the egg whites with a fork.
+Place the coarsely chopped walnuts in a separate bowl.
+Take small pieces of dough and shape them into 1-inch balls.

 Cookie dough prepared for walnuts and egg white0